Apicurio/apicurio.github.io/_posts/2026-08-18-form-based-authentication.md

 quarkus.security.users.embedded.roles.alice=sr-admin
 ```

-*(Note: You can also back this with a JDBC or LDAP realm for production environments).*
+*(Note: Storing plaintext passwords like `alice123` is strictly for development and testing—never use embedded plaintext credentials in production.
+In production environments, back this with an external Identity Provider, LDAP, or a secure JDBC realm, and ensure proper cookie security and CSRF protection are configured).*

 ## Conclusion